silverbulletmd/silverbullet/website/Objects.md

 Beside these, any number of additional tag-specific and custom [[Attributes]] can be defined (see below).

 # Tags
 Every object has a main `tag`, which signifies the type of object being described.
 In addition, any number of additional tags can be assigned as well via the `tags` attribute.
-You can use either the main `tag` or any of the `tags` as query sources in [[Live Queries]] — examples below.
+You can use either the main `tag` or any of the `tags` as query sources in [[Space Lua/Lua Integrated Query]] — examples below.

 ## Styling
 You can add custom styles to a tag by leveraging the `data-tag-name` attribute, [CSS Attribute Selectors](https://developer.mozilla.org/en-US/docs/Web/CSS/Attribute_selectors) and custom [[Space Style]]'s.
 Every tag gets an attribute added to it called `data-tag-name` that is set to the tag name with the `#` symbol stripped out.
 So given the tag #my-cool-tag the `data-tag-name` attribute would look like: